karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 ### Option 1: Run Jenkins as a Docker Container

+> [!NOTE]
+> A firewall rule for port 22 (SSH) should be configured after creating the droplet to enable SSH access to the remote server.

 - [x] Task 1: Install Docker (if not already installed)
   - **Check if Docker is installed:**
     - SSH into the remote server.